Introduction: External Li-ion Battery for Digital Cameras

 Step 2: Cut Wood Into the Shape of Your Battery

-Mark the battery's dimensions on the wood and cut it.
-A circular saw would make a smoother cut than that of a hand saw's.
-The block can be cut a bit wider or longer.
-You are going to sand it anyways.
+Mark the battery's dimensions on the wood and saw it.
+The block can be cut a bit wider or longer since you're going to sand it anyway.

 Warning: When using power tools, always wear eye-protection.

 Use a coarse grinding disc to trim the wood until it fits the battery compartment.
 Use sandpaper to smooth the surfaces.